-- Optional Classes
+- Optional Linked or Sequential Classes

-- Individual academic advising
+- Individual Academic Advising

-Counselor and Lead Women in Transition Instructor, Cara DiMarco, and former Women in Transition student, Vicki Epperson, were recently featured on the Mckenzie River Broadcasting community forum with host Tracy Berry.
+Counselor and lead Women in Transition instructor, Cara DiMarco, and former Women in Transition student, Vicki Epperson, were recently featured on the Mckenzie River Broadcasting community forum with host Tracy Berry.
 They answered questions about the Women in Transition program and talked about how the program has worked to strengthen the community by empowering women and teaching them the skills it takes to succeed educationally, professionally, and emotionally.
 Listen to this community forum interview and learn what it means to be a Women in Transition graduate!

-Required Core Classes
+Required Core Classes:

 Life Transitions (CG 220): 4 Credits

 Life Transitions is designed to help women navigate current life transitions and explore new life directions.
 Attention is given to: life transitions (life stages, endings, losses, starting again); relationships (relationship patterns, healthy relationships); and personal growth (self-esteem, empowerment, assertiveness, communication skills).

 Career and Life Planning (CG 140T): 3 credits